Communication privacy management theory: Facebook

-Since Facebook is one of the most popular social media platforms of our time, many researchers employed Communication Privacy Management theory as a theoretical framework to examine the individual boundary management practices and privacy concerns of self-disclosure on this important platform.
-Sandra Petronio herself together with other researchers used CPM to study young adults’ tendencies to manage their privacy and communicate on Facebook with different generations of family members.
-A number of 383 respondents participated in a survey concerning their online and offline Facebook communication with other family members.
+Since Facebook is one of the most popular social media platforms, many researchers employed communication privacy management theory as a theoretical framework to examine the individual boundary management practices and privacy concerns of self-disclosure on this important platform.
+Sandra Petronio and other researchers used CPM to study young adults' tendencies to manage their privacy and communicate on Facebook with different generations of family members.
+383 respondents participated in a survey concerning their online and offline Facebook communication with other family members.
 The study found that young adults share their information mainly with their siblings followed by their parents and finally their grandparents.
-Another case study analyzing the responses of 240 participants revealed that the communication privacy practices by individuals using Facebook strongly impact the “amount and depth” of their self-disclosure.
+Another case study analyzing the responses of 240 participants revealed that the communication privacy practices by individuals using Facebook strongly impact the "amount and depth" of their self-disclosure.
 One more study explored how colleagues in the professional context respond to friend requests from other co-workers.
 The study provided evidence that co-workers' connection on Facebook improves only when each party understands the rules which govern privacy management.
 In an exploratory study on privacy management in two social media platforms, Facebook and Snapchat, showed that Facebook users are less likely to share their private information compared to users of other social media platforms.
-However, another study found that Facebook subscribers are more open and willing to share their private information with distant friends rather than the close ones.
-These examples demonstrate how Facebook users are aware of the fact that they don't have full control over the ownership of their information and this affects their decisions on what and how to share on Facebook.
+A related study showed that the more "friends" one had on their social media platform, the less they were willing to share.
+A differing study found that Facebook subscribers are more open and willing to share their private information with distant friends rather than the close ones.
+These examples demonstrate how Facebook users are aware of the fact that they do not have full control over the ownership of their information and this affects their decisions on what and how to share on Facebook.